How to Get Started with Real Estate Investing for Beginners

 Step 5: Make a Plan

 Now that you’ve chosen a strategy and have a savings goal, it’s time to make a plan for getting there.
-Creating a business plan before you buy your first house will get you into the right mindset for investing in real estate.
+Creating a business plan before you buy your first house will get you into the right mindset for investing.
 Your business plan should include:

 - Desired market